-- Where regulation 17K applies, regulation 20E of the Building Regulations (where the BCB is the local authority) and regulation 12E of the Building (Approved Inspectors etc.) Regulations respectively require that a notice specifying the calculated potential consumption of wholesome water per person per day relating to the dwelling as constructed be given to the appropriate BCB. - In most cases, this notice must be given to the BCB not later than five days after the completion of the building work.
-However, where the BCB is an Approved Inspector and the dwelling is occupied before completion, the notice must be given not later than the day that the initial notice ceases to be in force in consequence of regulation 18 of the Building (Approved Inspectors etc) Regulations when this is earlier than five days after the completion of the work. - It is permissible for the notice to be served on the BCB electronically provided the BCB has stated its willingness to receive the document by those means and it is delivered to the electronic address that the body has specified. - Local authorities are unlikely to be able to give a completion certificate for the building until the notice required under regulation 20E of the Building Regulations has been received.
-Approved Inspectors are unlikely to be able to give a final certificate until the equivalent notice under regulation 12E of the Building (Approved Inspectors etc.) Regulations has been received.
+- Where regulation 36 applies, regulation 37 of the Building Regulations (where the BCB is the local authority) and regulation 20(1) and (4) of the Building (Approved Inspectors etc.) Regulations respectively require that a notice specifying the calculated potential consumption of wholesome water per person per day relating to the dwelling as constructed be given to the appropriate BCB. - In most cases, this notice must be given to the BCB not later than five days after the completion of the building work.
+However, where the BCB is an Approved Inspector and the dwelling is occupied before completion, the notice must be given not later than the day that the initial notice ceases to be in force in consequence of regulation 18 of the Building (Approved Inspectors etc) Regulations when this is earlier than five days after the completion of the work. - It is permissible for the notice to be served on the BCB electronically provided the BCB has stated its willingness to receive the document by those means and it is delivered to the electronic address that the body has specified. - Local authorities are unlikely to be able to give a completion certificate for the building until the notice required under regulation 37 of the Building Regulations has been received.
+Approved Inspectors are unlikely to be able to give a final certificate until the equivalent notice under regulation 20(1) and (4) of the Building (Approved Inspectors etc.) Regulations has been received.

-This Approved Document deals with the following Requirement from Part G of Schedule 1 to the Building Regulations 2000 (as amended).
+This Approved Document deals with the following Requirement from Part G of Schedule 1 to the Building Regulations 2010.

-CU Requirement Limits on application G3.
-(1) There must be a suitable installation for the provision of heated wholesome water or heated softened wholesome water to: (a) any washbasin or bidet provided in or adjacent to a room containing a sanitary convenience; (b) any washbasin, bidet, fixed bath and shower in a bathroom; and (c) any sink provided in any area where food is prepared.
-(2) A hot water system, including any cistern or other vessel that supplies water to or receives expansion water from a hot water system, shall be designed, constructed and installed so as to resist the effects of temperature and pressure that may occur either in normal use or in the event of such malfunctions as may reasonably be anticipated, and must be adequately supported.
-(3) A hot water system that has a hot water storage vessel shall incorporate precautions to: Requirement G3(3) does not apply to a system which heats or stores water for the purposes only of an industrial process. (a) prevent the temperature of the water stored in the vessel at any time exceeding 100°C; and (b) ensure that any discharge from safety devices is safely conveyed to where it is visible but will not cause a danger to persons in or about the building.
-(4) The hot water supply to any fixed bath must be so designed and installed as to incorporate measures to ensure that the temperature of the water that can be delivered to that bath does not exceed $48^{\circ}$ C. Requirement G3(4) applies only when a dwelling is- (a) erected; (b) formed by a material change of use within the meaning of regulation 5(a) or (b).
+Limits on application

+- G3.
+(1) There must be a suitable installation for the provision of heated wholesome water or heated softened wholesome water to: - (a) any washbasin or bidet provided in or adjacent to a room containing a sanitary convenience; - (b) any washbasin, bidet, fixed bath and shower in a bathroom; and - (c) any sink provided in any area where food is prepared. - (2) A hot water system, including any cistern or other vessel that supplies water to or receives expansion water from a hot water system, shall be designed, constructed and installed so as to resist the effects of temperature and pressure that may occur either in normal use or in the event of such malfunctions as may reasonably be anticipated, and must be adequately supported. - (3) A hot water system that has a hot water storage vessel shall incorporate precautions to: - (a) prevent the temperature of the water stored in the vessel at any time exceeding 100°C; and - (b) ensure that any discharge from safety devices is safely conveyed to where it is visible but will not cause a danger to persons in or about the building. - (4) The hot water supply to any fixed bath must be so designed and installed as to incorporate measures to ensure that the temperature of the water that can be delivered to that bath does not exceed 48°C.